-Carpal tunnel syndrome (CTS) occurs when the median nerve that runs from the forearm to your hand becomes compressed at the narrow passageway (carpal tunnel) in the wrist, leading to tingling, numbness and discomfort in the hand and fingers.
+Carpal tunnel syndrome (CTS) occurs when the median nerve that runs from the forearm to your hand becomes compressed at the narrow passageway (carpal tunnel) in your wrist, leading to tingling, numbness and discomfort in your hand and fingers.

-It’s important to know the symptoms and potential causes of carpal tunnel syndrome, so you know what to look out for and when to seek advice.
+It’s important to know about carpal tunnel syndrome symptoms and their potential causes, so you know what to look out for and when to seek advice.
+In this blog we discuss carpel tunnel syndrome causes and its symptoms, as well as how to get a diagnosis and the treatment options for CTS.

-Most people with CTS experience a gradual onset of symptoms that may come and go and worsen at night.
+Most people with CTS experience a gradual onset of symptoms that may come and go.
+They usually worsen at night and can interrupt your sleep.

 What causes carpal tunnel syndrome?

-With carpal tunnel syndrome, there are multiple causes and often a combination of factors that can increase your risk of developing the condition.
+There are multiple carpal tunnel syndrome causes and often a combination of factors can increase your risk of developing the condition.

 Repetitive movements